iDataist/Deploying-High-Availability-Infrastructure/README.md

 # Deploying HA Infrastructure

-The first step in this project will be deploying infrastructure that you can run Prometheus and Grafana on.
-You will then use the servers you deployed to create an SLO/SLI dashboard.
-Next, you will modify existing infrastructure templates and deploy a highly-available infrastructure to AWS in multiple zones using Terrafrom.
-With this you will also deploy a RDS database cluster that has a replica in the alternate zone.
+In this project, I first deployed infrastructure to run Prometheus and Grafana on.
+I then created an SLO/SLI dashboard.
+Next, I modified existing infrastructure templates and deployed a highly-available infrastructure to AWS in multiple zones using Terrafrom.
+With this I also deployed a RDS database cluster that has a replica in the alternate zone.

 ## Getting Started

-Clone the appropriate git repo with the starter code.
-There will be 2 folders.
-Zone1 and zone2.
-This is where you will run the code from in your AWS Cloudshell terminal.

 ### Dependencies